ZSTJ/Final_Project_Geog464/README.md

 This paper sought to explore socio-economic status and the availability and access to green space on the Island of Montreal.

-All of the Code is available
+All of the Code is available at: